 Scarring is a result of an imbalance in the production of collagen in a healing wound.
 Scarring may continue to thicken for up to six months or may overgrow the site of the wound, even after the wound has healed.

-We have demonstrated that our lead i-body candidate, AD-114, has anti-fibrotic effects in the lung, eye, skin and the liver.
+AdAlta has demonstrated that the lead candidate, i-body AD-214, has broad anti-fibrotic effects in the lung, eye, skin, kidney and the liver.